-Over the next months, the monthly international trade in services statistics will be produced and disseminated no later than 60 days following the end of the reference period.
+Over the coming months, the monthly international trade in services statistics will be produced and disseminated no later than 60 days following the end of the reference period.
 During this time, work will continue to enhance the methodologies when possible and necessary.

-Further data sources will be studied to evaluate their capacity to better predict monthly movements of trade in services.
+More data sources will be studied to evaluate whether they enable better predictions of monthly movements of trade in services.
 Principal users will continue to be consulted regularly over the course of the next year for their comments and proposals on ways to improve results and minimize revisions.
 Feedback from users will be taken into consideration, and where possible, incorporated.
 These statistics will remain experimental until the approach is refined over the next several months.

-Ultimately, monthly international trade in services statistics will be disseminated at the same time as the monthly Canadian international merchandise trade figures, approximately 35 days after the end of the reference period, to provide a more comprehensive measure of Canada's trade activity with the rest of the world on a monthly basis.
+By the end of this year, monthly international trade in services statistics will be disseminated at the same time as the monthly Canadian international merchandise trade figures, approximately 35 days after the end of the reference period, to provide a more comprehensive measure of Canada's trade activity with the rest of the world on a monthly basis.
+New data tables will be accessible through Statistics Canada's website.
 Estimation models will be recalibrated or re-evaluated on a yearly basis to provide more accurate results.